-fishery models relative to the baseline model.
+Natural predation mortality on toothfish decreased similarly by less than 3% in all food subsidy, increased fishing effort and competing fishery models relative to the baseline model.
 The maximum relative decline was 2.3% for small adult toothfish (Figure 3b).
-For other killer whale prey groups, natural predation mortality increased by 0.4 to 0.6% in the food subsidy model, on filtering marine mammal, and fur seals (Arctocephalus spp.) and king penguins (Aptenodytes patagonicus), respectively.
-Natural predation on other prey groups did not change in the increased fishing effort and the competing fishery models relative to the baseline model (Figure 4).
-Note that this difference in the food subsidy model partially comes from a \sim 1.8% increase in the equilibrium biomass of killer whales relative to all other models.
+For other killer whale prey groups, natural predation mortality increased by 0.4 to 0.6% in the food subsidy model, on filtering marine mammal, and fur seals and king penguin, respectively.
+Natural predation on other prev groups did not change in the increased fishing effort and the competing fishery models relative to the baseline model (Figure 4).
+Note that this difference in the food subsidy model partially comes from a ~1.8% increase in the equilibrium biomass of killer whales relative to all other models.
 Except for this killer whale biomass in the food subsidy model, equilibrium biomasses for all groups were similar across all models.
-Despite similar input parameters set evenly across all models, this slight change unexpectedly emerged from mass-balancing the food subsidy model, possibly because it did not include any feedback between "depredated target species" and the commercial fishery.
+Despite similar input parameters set evenly across all models, this slight change unexpectedly emerged from mass-balancing the food subsidy model, possibly because it did not include any feedback between 'depredated target species' and the commercial fishery.